 Never heard of “Moxie.”
 This uniquely tasting soft drink was invented in 1876 by Maine native Dr. Augustin Thompson.
-“Moxie” originated as a patent medicine called “Moxie Nerve Food.”
+It originated as a patent medicine called “Moxie Nerve Food.”

-You may not have known that “Moxie” was a soft drink, but the word moxie, describing the qualities of courage, daring, and energy–as in “This gal’s got moxie,”–is an offshoot of advertising jingles developed to market the drink.
+You may not have known about this soft drink, but the word moxie, describing the qualities of courage, daring, and energy–as in “This gal’s got moxie,”–is an offshoot of advertising jingles developed to market the drink.